viktor02/EroSmb/README.rst

 What is it
 ------------
 This program shows you which machines are currently online in your network, their OS version, arch and IP.

-Also it can scan common ports :)

 Installation
 ------------